 As Managing Director, Tiya focuses on operations, finance, and strategy.
 Prior to joining REX, she launched the New York office for A Hundred Years, the purpose-driven strategy and design studio.
 Before that, Tiya served for seven years as the Studio Director and Lead Producer at Local Projects, a media design firm for museums and public spaces that—during her tenure—received the industry’s top accolades, including The National Design Award from the Cooper Hewitt, Smithsonian Design Museum; the Inaugural Cannes Gold Lion for Creative Data; and the designation of second most innovative design firm in the world by Fast Company.

-Tiya holds a Bachelor of Arts with honors from Parsons School of Design at the New School, where she has been an adjunct professor in Design and Technology for over a decade.
+Tiya holds a Bachelor of Fine Arts with honors from Parsons School of Design at the New School, where she has been an adjunct professor in Design and Technology for over a decade.
 Her work can be seen in permanent installations at The National Museum of American Jewish History, The National September 11 Memorial Museum, The Cleveland Museum of Art, and The American Museum of Natural History, where she began her career.

 Adam is an integral member of REX’s Leadership Team and is currently project leader for the new performing arts center at Brown University in Providence, Rhode Island.